Vasai: Thief poses as online buyer, rides off with bike

-A 22-year-old engineering student from Vasai lost his bike to a thief, who posed as a buyer on the market place of a reputed social networking site, Facebook.
+A 22-year-old engineering student from Vasai lost his bike to a thief, who posed as a buyer on the marketplace of a reputed social networking site.

-According to the police, Asilton Pereira had posted an advertisement on the marketplace seeking buyers for his KTM bike on 6, December.

 However, under the guise of a solo trial, he escaped with the bike leaving the unsuspecting owner who had to lodge a complaint with the Manikpur police after a never-ending wait.